Critical Ising model on random triangulations of the disk: enumeration and local limits: Local convergence of Boltzmann Ising-triangulations

 However, since the peeling process eventually explores the map $\law\py \bt$ entirely, there is no canonical way to define the ribbon $\rmap[\infty]$ under $\prob\py$.
-Instead, let us fix some arbitrary $m>0$ and define $\rmap$ to be the explored map $\emapo_{T_m-1}$ plus the triangle revealed at time $T_m$.
+Instead, let us fix some arbitrary $m>0$ and define $\rmap$ to be the explored map $\emapo_{T_m-1}$ plus the triangle revealed at $T_m$.
+(Recall that $T_m$ is the first time $n\geq 0$ such that $P_n\le m$.)
 With this definition, $\rmap$, $\uleft$ and $\uright$ form a partition of the Ising-triangulation $\bt$ under $\prob\py$, where $\uright$ is the triangulation swallowed by the peeling step at $T_m$.
 Since we are interested in local limits with respect to the vertex $\rho$, we will reroot the unexplored map $\uleft$ close to $\rho$, more precisely at the vertex $\rho_\umap$ as shown in Figure~\ref{fig:ribbon-at-large-jump}.
 With the notation of Theorem~\ref{thm:cv}, the boundary condition of $\uleft$ is of the form $(\pleft,(\qleft_1,\qleft_2))$, with $\qleft_2=\infty$.
 Similarly, we root $\uright$ at the vertex $\rho_{\umap^*}$ as in Figure~\ref{fig:ribbon-at-large-jump} and denote its boundary condition by $((\pright_1,\pright_2),\qright)$.
-Recall that $T_m$ is the first time $n\geq 0$ such that $P_n\le m$.
 By inspection of the possible peeling events, one can confirm that $P_n$ may decrease only when $\Step_n$ is of type $\rp$ or $\rn$.
 Thus the condition

 uniquely defines an integer $\kk$.
 As shown in Figure~\ref{fig:ribbon-at-large-jump}, $\kk$ represents the position relative to $\rho^\dagger$ of the vertex where the triangle revealed at time $T_m$ touches the boundary.